 6. Wander through the Albaicín

-The Albaicín is the historic Moorish quarter of the city and the oldest neighborhood of Granada.
-A walk through here, with its narrow, winding streets and whitewashed buildings, takes you back in time to the Nasrid Kingdom of Granada in the 13th century (this was the last independent Muslim state in Europe).
-There are several monuments and historical sites in the Albaicín, including the Bañuelo, Casa Morisca, Palacio de Dar al-Horra, and Corral del Carbón.
-The Monumentos Andalucíes ticket provides entrance to all four for 5 EUR.
+The Albaicín is a UNESCO World Heritage in the historic Moorish quarter of the city and, which is the oldest neighborhood of Granada.
+Spend an hour or two to walk through its narrow, winding streets and whitewashed buildings.
+The stroll takes you back in time to the Nasrid Kingdom of Granada in the 13th century (this was the last independent Muslim state in Europe).
+This is one of the four monuments and historical sites in the Albaicín, which includes the Bañuelo, Casa Morisca, Palacio de Dar al-Horra, and Corral del Carbón.
+The combined Andalusian monument ticket provides entrance to all four for 7 EUR.
+On Sundays, entry is free.

 7. Take a cycling tour

-There are several bike companies running day tours around Granada’s top sights.
+There are several bike companies running day tours around Granada’s top sights, and this is a great way to see the city and surrounding area if you love biking.
 Additionally, since Andalusia is a popular cycling destination, many enthusiasts actually cycle between cities on multi-day excursions.
-A guided e-bike tour around the city costs 29 EUR while a guided 7-day tour between Seville and Granada (a distance of around 250 kilometers) can cost up to 1,300 EUR per person.
+A guided e-bike tour around the city costs 50 EUR while a guided 7-day tour between Seville and Granada (a distance of around 250 kilometers) can cost up to 1,800 EUR per person.

 8. Visit the Monasterio de San Jeronimo

-This 16th-century monastery has impressive Renaissance-era architecture.
+This 16th-century monastery is a must see given its impressive Renaissance-era architecture.
 There’s a large nave and beautiful stained glass windows, but the most impressive part is the detailed painting of the interior in Spanish Baroque style.
-The first church in the world consecrated to the Immaculate Conception of Mary, it’s incredibly ornate and a must-see.
+The first church in the world consecrated to the Immaculate Conception of Mary, it’s incredibly ornate, and I highly recommend a visit.
 The monastery is still in use but is open for visitors.
-Admission is 5 EUR.
+Admission is 6 EUR.

 9. Hang out in Plaza Nueva